joachimbrand/Rimu.jl/docs/src/index.md

 ## MPI

 The Rimu package can run in parallel on different processes or node and distribute work by making use of MPI, or "message passing interface".
-For example, on my laptop, running
+For example, running
 ```
-> julia scripts/ros-BHM_M50_U6-W10k.jl
+> julia scripts/BHM-example.jl
 ```
-will run on one processor with the main `fciqmc!()` computation (i.e. after package loading and compilation) completing in 18 seconds.
+will run on one processor with the main `lomc!()` computation (i.e. after package loading and compilation) completing in 2.69 seconds.

 Running
 ```
-> mpirun -np 4 julia scripts/ros-BHM_M50_U6-W10k.jl
+> mpirun -np 4 julia scripts/BHM-example-mpi.jl
 ```
-on the same hardware makes use of 4 cores and the main part completes in 5.6 seconds, a speedup factor of 3.1.
+on the same hardware makes use of 4 cores and the main part completes in 1.04 seconds, a speedup factor of 2.6.
 This seems reasonable, given that extra work needs to be done for communicating between different processes.

 Initialising and finalising MPI communication has to be handled at the script level.
-Enabling MPI communication for use in [`fciqmc!()`](@ref) is done by wrapping the primary data structures as [`MPIData`](@ref).
+Enabling MPI communication for use in [`lomc!()`](@ref) is done by wrapping the primary data structures as [`MPIData`](@ref).
 A number of different strategies for data communication are implemented and most easily accessed with the functions: